-The best gas portable grills aren’t just convenient to maintain, they’re also extremely user-friendly.
+The best gas portable RV grills aren’t just convenient to maintain, they’re also extremely user-friendly.
 Just turn the gas on, light it up (usually with a simple push spark or dial) and wait for it to reach your temp.
 Usually, these grills also have a simple knob that can ramp up or down the heat.

 Here are some top tips when you’re pondering the best portable grill to buy.

-Where will you be using your grill?
+Where will you be using your RV grill?

 Before diving into products and specs, consider how the grill will fit into your life.
 Are you planning to lug it around from place to place constantly?
 You should look for a more durable unit.
 Or maybe you’ll be using it remotely without access to a power outlet?

-Make sure your grill doesn’t have any electrical components.
+Make sure your RV grill doesn’t have any electrical components.
 Consider exactly how and where you’ll be using the grill first.

 You should also think about how easy it is to set up, take down, and transport.
-Many models have locking lids which make carrying them much easier, some come with travel cases, some come with wheels for easy transit.
+Many of the best portable grills for RVing have locking lids which make carrying them much easier, some come with travel cases, some come with wheels for easy transit.

 Everyone’s cooking methods vary.
 One person might make giant burger patties and prefer to keep several inches between each one, while another might prefer a slider style and pack them in tight.

 A good rule of thumb is that 200 square inches can hold about 12 burgers or 8 steaks.
 If you plan to cook the rest of the meal on the grill as well, that is roughly enough room to cook dinner for 2-4 people.

-How important is temperature control to you?
+How important is temperature control to you on your RV grill?

-Most gas grills have temperature control knobs, this is an absolutely essential feature.
+Most RV gas grills have temperature control knobs, this is an absolutely essential feature.
 If you’re opting for charcoal, dampers can help you control the temp of your grill, so if you’re not a charcoal expert, make sure you have at least one damper.

-The grates of your grill are surprisingly important, they’re what will make the classic grill marks when you cook.
+The grates of your RV grill are surprisingly important, they’re what will make the classic grill marks when you cook.
 To achieve this, you’ll need grates that retain and distribute heat properly.